Know the Difference: DBQ and Nexus Letter

 – the veteran is wanting to submit “New and Relevant” material

 #2 is the Nexus Letter.
-The Nexus Letter is the doctors explanation of how the condition is related to service.
+The Nexus Letter is the medical professional’s explanation of how the condition is related to service.
 You can read more about the Nexus Letter here.

-Often #2 is already determined by the doctor before the veteran is seen for his physical exam.
-This is because the doctor has reviewed the documents ahead of time and made their decision about the relationship to service.
-This puts the veteran at a disadvantage because the doctor doesn’t consider the veteran’s in person testimony, or witness testimony if the spouse is allowed to be in the exam room.
+Often #2 is already determined by the medical professional before the veteran is seen for his physical exam.
+This is because the medical professional has reviewed the documents ahead of time and made their decision about the relationship to service.
+This puts the veteran at a disadvantage because the medical professional doesn’t consider the veteran’s in person testimony, or witness testimony if the spouse is allowed to be in the exam room.

 This is also why Valor 4 Vet requires that a personal statement about the claim is completed and why we highly recommend the statement is sent to the VA.

-A Nexus Letter in support of a relationship to service is required in order for the veteran to get the service connection.
-There is no shortcut around the Nexus Letter.
+A Nexus Letter in support of a relationship to service is often required in order for the veteran to get the service connection.

 A veteran would want to get a Nexus Letter for their condition if: